This post contains affiliate links for your convenience. View our full disclosure policy here.

 Small Group Time

 You can also use these games in a small group.
 Maybe a student needs a little more practice on the concept of greater than or less than.
-Gather your small group, grab an iPad, and pull up the Greater Gator digital game.
+Gather your small group, grab a tablet, and pull up the Greater Gator digital game.
 Break out manipulatives and dive into the concept a little deeper with those that need it.

 If you have a group of kiddos that are ready for a challenge you can use these games as an extension for those that are ready.
-Maybe you have already covered 10 frames in your classroom, and you have a few students who caught on and are ready for more.
-Gather your group, grab an iPad, and pull up Pennies in the Piggy Bank 10-20 for an extension by allowing them to go further with the skill using 20 frames.
+Maybe you have already covered number order in your classroom, and you have a few students who caught on and are ready for more.
+Gather your group, grab a tablet or laptop, and pull up Traffic Jam Number Order for an extension by allowing them to continue strengthening their number order skills in a new and fun way.

-Once your students are comfortable with a skill like CVC words or sight words and are looking for additional independent practice, include a digital game like Digging for CVC Words or Sight Words Splash in your classroom center time.
-Kids can use an iPad independently to practice these important skills in a way they will truly enjoy.
+Once your students are comfortable with a skill like CVC words or sight words and are looking for additional independent practice, introduce one of our digital games like Sunshine CVC Words or Sight Words Splash during center time.
+Kids can use a tablet independently to practice these important skills in a way they will truly enjoy.

 Maybe you have a student who is always done before everyone else.
 It can be hard to plan extra things for them to work on, especially without distracting the other students.
 But these digital games can be a discrete fast finisher activity that won’t leave a mess of supplies to clean up or any extra work for you.

-Using the Emergent Reader digital games, your students can practice reading in a new way!
+Using the Easy Reader digital learning games, your students can practice reading in a new way!
 They can even have the reader read to them if they need a little more support.
-This can be a great tool for differentiation and allows your students to be working with the same material in two different ways (grab my Emergent Reader Bundle for the hard copy of these amazing beginner reader books).
+This can be a great tool for differentiation and allows your students to be working with the same material in two different ways (grab my Easy Reader Bundle for the hard copy of these amazing beginning reader books).

 Send Them Home

-Another great thing about digital games is that they don’t have to be confined to classroom use.
-They are great for distance learning!
+Another great thing about digital learning games is that they don’t have to be confined to classroom use.
 These are a perfect way for kids to continue their learning at home!
-Assign a game you want everyone working on to practice a specific skill, or give each student a different game to play to work on a topic they need help with.
+Assign a game you want everyone working on to practice a specific skill or assign each student a different game to work on a topic they need help with.

 Each game comes with instructions to make linking them to your Google Classroom™ or Seesaw™ a breeze.
 If you don’t use either of those platforms, you can follow the instructions to play in Google™ Slides.

 **Great news!
-We also have an Endless Bundle of Boom Cards™ Digital Learning Games if you are looking for even more options with digital games!**
+We also have an incredible Bundle of Boom Cards™ Digital Learning Games if you are looking for even more options with digital games!**